fs-vwade/book-buddy/README.md

 # Block 30 - Book Buddy

 Welcome to Book Buddy!
 Your task is to build out a functional client for [the Book Buddy API](https://fsa-book-buddy-b6e748d1380d.herokuapp.com/docs/).
-This API holds a catalog of books, which users can reserve or return once they've logged in.
+This API holds a catalog of books, which users can reserve or return, once they are logged in.

 ## Requirements